Two photographs made with two very different, but unique, cameras.

 Yes the camera can and should be part of our personal enjoyment of our journey of photography and yes, the camera does make for a very rich and emotional connection to the process of making a photograph.

-We are human and our feelings and judgements can be very influenced by the story around the camera.
+We are human and our feelings and judgements can be very influenced by any story around the camera.
 But don’t for one moment think you need a special camera to make beautiful art photography.

 The reality is, my 1934 5×4 Lindof camera does not exist.
 I used my iPhone.
 But when I tease people, by telling them that one of these photographs was made with a priceless 1934 camera, their eyes light up in awe.
 Which perhaps they should not, because it should not make any difference.